 Types of Awards.
-During fiscal 2021, we granted time-based and performance-based awards to members of our senior leadership team, including our CEO and the other NEOs, under our LTIP.
-As with other elements of our executive compensation, based on data surveyed by the Human Capital & Compensation Committee's independent compensation consultant and reviewed with the Human Capital & Compensation Committee, we believe that the award date value of these equity awards in fiscal 2021 were generally within the range of our Peer Group and our industry.
+During fiscal 2022, we granted time-based and performance-based awards to members of our senior leadership team, including the NEOs, under our LTIP, except that, as previously disclosed in our 2022 proxy statement, in response to the 2021 Say-on-Pay vote, our CEO declined to accept an LTIP equity award for fiscal 2022.
+As with other elements of our executive compensation, based on data surveyed by the Human Capital & Compensation Committee's independent compensation consultant and reviewed with the Human Capital & Compensation Committee, we believe that the award date value of these equity awards in fiscal 2022 were generally within the range of our Peer Group and our industry.
 These awards consisted of time-based restricted stock units ("TRSUs") and performance-based restricted stock units ("PRSUs").